A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors

-We can see an emerging spotlight on real-world and long-term activity recognition and think that it will be one of the main research challenges that need to be put more in focus in order to overcome current limitations and be capable to recognize complex day-to-day activities.
-Such datasets, rely heavily on self-recall methods or using additional apps to track movements and set labels either automatically \cite{akbari2021facilitating} or with the manual selection of a label \cite{cleland2014evaluation}.
-Due to these hurdles, many researchers prefer to work with datasets from controlled over uncontrolled environments.
-As a consequence, only a very limited number of in-the-wild datasets has been published until now.\\ \textbf{Contribution:} Our study focuses on the evaluation of 4 different annotation methods for labeling data in-the-wild: \circled{1} In situ \textit{(lat. on site or in position)} with a button on a smartwatch, \circled{2} in situ with the app Strava \footnote{\url{https://www.strava.com/}} (an app that is available for iOS and Android smartphones), \circled{3} pure self-recall (writing an activity diary at the end of the day), and \circled{4} \textit{time-series} assisted self-recall with the MAD-GUI \cite{ollenschlager2022mad}, which displays the sensor data visually and allows to annotate it interactively.
+The field of HAR is witnessing a growing emphasis on real-world and long-term activity recognition.
+This focus stems from the need to address current limitations and achieve reliable recognition of complex daily activities.
+Existing long-term datasets often rely heavily on self-recall methods or additional tracking apps.
+These apps can set labels either automatically \citep{akbari2021facilitating} or require manual selection \citep{cleland2014evaluation}.
+However, such approaches present challenges, leading many researchers to favor controlled environments for data collection.
+As a consequence, the number of publicly available "in-the-wild" datasets remains limited. \\ \textbf{Contribution:} Our study focuses on the evaluation of 4 different annotation methods for labeling data in-the-wild: \circled{1} In situ \textit{(lat. on site or in position)} with a button on a smartwatch, \circled{2} in situ with the app Strava \footnote{\url{https://www.strava.com/}} (an app that is available for iOS and Android smartphones), \circled{3} pure self-recall (writing an activity diary at the end of the day), and \circled{4} \textit{time-series} assisted self-recall with the MAD-GUI \citep{ollenschlager2022mad}, which displays the sensor data visually and allows to annotate it interactively.
 Our study was conducted with 11 participants, 10 males, and 1 female, over 2 weeks.
 Participants wore a Bangle.js Version 1\footnote{\url{https://www.espruino.com/banglejs}} smartwatch on their preferred hand, used Strava, and completed self-recall annotations every evening.
 In the first week, the participants were asked to write an activity diary at the end of the day without any helping material and additionally using two user-initiated methods (\textit{in situ button} and \textit{in situ app}) to manually set labels at the start and beginning of each activity.
 In the second week, the participants were given an additional visualization of the sensor data with an adapted version of the MAD-GUI annotation tool.
 With the help of this, participants then were instructed to label their data in hindsight with the activity diary as a mnemonic aid.
 Given labels from both weeks were compared to each other regarding the quality through visual inspection and statistical analysis with regard to the consistency and quantity of missing annotations across labeling methods.
-Furthermore, we used a Shallow-DeepConv(LSTM) architecture, see Bock \etal \cite{bock2021improving} and Ordoñez \etal \cite{ordonez_2016}, and trained models with a leave-one-day-out cross-validation method of 6 previously selected subjects and each annotation method.\\ \textbf{Impact:} Annotating data, especially in real-world environments, is still very difficult and tedious.
-Labeling such data is always a trade-off between accuracy and workload for the study participants or annotators.
-We raise awareness among researchers to put more effort into exploring new annotation methods to overcome this issue.
-Our study shows that different labeling methodologies have a direct impact on the quality of annotations.
-With the deep learning analysis, we proof that this impacts the model capabilities directly.
-Therefore, we consider the evaluation of frequently used annotation methods for real-world an long-term studies to be crucial in order to give decision makers of future studies a better base on which they can choose the annotation methodology for their study in a targeted way.